Last Updated on February 17, 2022 by Mark Ferguson

-Have I always gotten building permits on the projects I do?
+Have I always gotten building permits when flipping houses?

-I will get permits on some houses and not get permits on other houses.
-In the past, we would never get permits because cities did not make a big deal about them and no one seemed to care if permits were pulled or not.
+I will get a building permit on some houses and not get a building permit on other houses.
+In the past, we would never get a building permit because cities did not make a big deal about them and no one seemed to care if a building permit were pulled or not.
 Now, it seems like more and more buyers are concerned with whether permits were pulled or not.
 When I sell houses, many buyers will ask for copies of the permits that were pulled, even in cases where we did not do work that required permits.
 If a house needs a ton of work, we will have permits pulled because we know the buyers will ask for them.
 If a house does not need major work, we will not pull permits.
 We also pay attention to what towns we are buying in and how hard it is to get a permit in those towns.
 Having to get a permit can add a lot of money to the costs of a project because of the added time it takes for approvals and inspections.

 If we are having a furnace or a roof replaced, we can also have the electrician or roofer pull a permit just for that job.

 What are the downfalls of not getting building permits when you need them?